Groups & Factions

 Other Key Facts

-• Formed in 2025 by largely 'movement professionals' (ie those with jobs in political and social movement organisations), alongside some well-connected lay-activists.
-Founding members were from London Renters Union, Greater Manchester Tenants Union, Notes from Below, Organise Now, Palestinian Youth Movement, Black Lives Matter, rs21, and others.
+• Formed in 2025 by well-connected members and staff from London Renters Union, Greater Manchester Tenants Union, Notes from Below, Organise Now, Palestinian Youth Movement, Black Lives Matter, rs21, and others.

 • In their pre launched form, helped to write and launch the 'Our Party' open letter to leadership demanding a democratic conference process.